chenebuah/LCMGM/README.md

 *Corresponding author: echen013@uottawa.ca

 The new materials dataset can be downloaded in the "CIFs.zip" folder.
-You can equally access the files, as well as the Quantum Espresso (QE) DFT output files (i.e. Geometrical Optimization) from the Mendeley data repository: https://doi.org/10.17632/m262xxpgn2.1
+You can equally access the files, as well as the Quantum Espresso (QE) DFT output files (i.e. Variable-cell Relaxation) from the Mendeley data repository: https://doi.org/10.17632/m262xxpgn2.1